Pasco, Washington: Economy

-Culture
+Arts and culture

 Among all of Pasco's annual activities and events, the most popular is the Pasco Farmers Market, located in downtown Pasco.
 The market is open from May through October each year, drawing a large regional crowd and providing an outlet for farmers selling fresh produce.
 The city is also home to the Pasco Flea Market, the largest open-air flea market in Washington state.
 It has up to 10,000 vendors and workers on a 70 acre lot; the flea market runs from March to October on weekends.
 The market was first organized in 1987 and moved three years later to its present location in eastern Pasco.

 The Fiery Foods Festival is another popular event held each September.
 This one-day event celebrates spicy foods of all varieties and highlights the Hispanic culture of the city.

 Pasco hosts the Tri-Cities Pride Festival, with an estimated attendance of 2,000 in 2022.
 It began in 2016, and organizers cancelled plans for 2023 as they reorganize as a nonprofit organization for future planning.
 In the interim, local businesses and residents planned LGBT pride events of their own despite harassment, vandalism, threats of violence and lack of support from elected officials.